CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Calibration
 -----------

 This package is essentially called as part of the ``calib_nb`` notebook.
 Note that it is only useful to run this script if the underlying data used for calibration has changed, as all necessary parameters have been pre-calibrated.
 Also note that it takes time to run.
-Most of the calibration process relies on the estimation of partial relations derived from the general equilibrium itself [#fcalib]_.
+Most of the calibration process relies on the estimation of partial relations derived from the general equilibrium model [#fcalib]_.
 It is therefore essential to have a good understanding of the :ref:`equilibrium_desc` section to understand this part.

 The preamble of the ``calib_nb`` notebook starts with the same imports as the ``main_nb`` notebook, then does some more data preparation.
 Essentially, it defines an observed dominant income group and number of formal private units (useful variables for what follows), and a sample selection array for areas where formal private housing units is predominant.
 This processing is done at the Small Place (SP) level, and ensures that the relations we are going to estimate are well identified: indeed, many of them rely on equilibrium conditions that are only defined for the formal private sector.
 Note that, whereas the same data might be used for calibration of parameters and validation of results, it is never an input of the model per se: we want to validate / calibrate the model with external data, for the fit not to be automatic.